On intermediate levels of nested occupancy scheme in random environment generated by stick-breaking: the case of heavy tails: Discussion of Assumptions and

 Given $m_3>m_1$ and given $ C^\ast> C$ there exists $t_1$ such that $U(t)\leq C^\ast t^\alpha$ and $1-G(t)\leq m_3 t^{-\theta}$ whenever $t\geq t_1$.
 We already know from the previous paragraph that subadditivity of $U$ ensures $\int_{(t-t_1,\,t]}(1-G(t-y)){\rm d}U(y)=O(1)$ as $t\to\infty$.
 Further, we obtain with the help of integration by parts,

+Here and elsewhere, we write ${\rm d}_y$ rather than ${\rm d}$ whenever there is an ambiguity, that is, a function under the differential depends on $y$ and some other variables.
 The first term is $O(t^{\alpha-\theta})$ and the second term is $O(1)$.
 Another appeal to subadditivity of $U$ yields and \eqref{eq:inter3} follows.
 Mimicking the argument from the first part of the proof we arrive at \eqref{eq:estim} with $\beta=\max(\rho,\alpha-\theta)$. \end{proof}

+Let $(\mathcal{Z}_\alpha(u))_{u\geq 0}$ be an $\alpha$-stable subordinator as defined at the beginning of Section \ref{sect:mainresult}.
+Now we discuss two sets of sufficient conditions for Assumption A. The first of these was outlined by one of the referees.
+Observe that \begin{lemma} Assume that there exist constants $a_1, a_2>0$ and $r\in (\alpha, 1]$ such that, for all $v\in\mr$ satisfying $|v|\leq a_1$,